ConPaaS-team/conpaas/docs/internals.rst

 manager, a new service agent and a new service frontend (we assume that each ConPaaS service can be mapped on the three entities architecture).
-To ease the process of adding a new ConPaaS service, we propose a framework which implements common functionality of the ConPaaS services.
+To ease the process of adding a new ConPaaS service, we propose a framework which implements the common functionality of the ConPaaS services.
-So far, the framework provides abstraction for the IaaS layer (adding support for a new cloud provider should not require modifications in any ConPaaS service implementation) and it also provides abstraction for the HTTP communication (we assume that HTTP is the preferred protocol for the communication between the three entities).
+So far, the framework provides abstractions for the IaaS layer (adding support for a new cloud provider should not require modifications in any ConPaaS service implementation) and it also provides abstractions for the HTTP communication (we assume that HTTP is the preferred protocol for the communication between the three entities).